bgsoftware/company-site/_posts/2020-07-23-what-was-one-crisis-is-now-policy.md

 ---
 layout : post
-title : "What Was Once Crisis Is Now Policy" description : The pandemic made you adapt and adlib.
+title : "What Was Once Crisis Is Now Policy" description : The pandemic made you adapt and ad-lib.
 What stuck? image : 2020-07-23-what-was-once-crisis-is-now-policy.jpg author : John Scott comments : true